 At the end of the awareness stage, consumers now have a clear idea what their problem is and are now looking at potential solutions.
 They likely aren’t ready to start considering specific brands and products but are more looking at solutions to their problem as a whole.
 Harkening back to the above example of dirty carpets, a consumer won’t jump immediately to what brand of high-end vacuum to get.
 They’ll instead look at multiple solutions for cleaner carpets, including high-end vacuums, wet vacuums, professional cleaners, fixing or improving their current vacuum, and more.

-At this stage, you and your influencer’s goals are to encourage pursuing the type of solution you provide.
+At this stage, your marketing team and your influencer’s goals are to encourage pursuing the type of solution you provide.
 Branded mentions of your products can be good but should not be the focus of your influencer’s posts.

 One of the most common and effective methods influencers help with in the consideration stage are comparisons of multiple solutions and giving their thoughts on each.
 They do the work of trying out each method for their followers and telling them which ones worked and didn’t.
 Just be sure they don’t mislead or lie to their followers, as that could hurt both their reputation and yours.
 Let the results speak for themselves and let the influencer explain the benefits towards your solution over others.